IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 Let's adapt the previous pipeline for flexible indexing.
-Since usually we don't know which one of the passed arrays has the full shape, and sometimes there is no array with the full shape at all, we need to introduce another argument - `target_shape` - to provide the full shape.
-We'll also experiment with rotational indexing, which isn't supported by any of the preset simulation methods.
+Since usually we don't know which one of the passed arrays has the full shape, and sometimes there is no array with the full shape at all, we need to introduce another argument - `target_shape` - to provide the full shape for our loops to iterate over.
+We'll also experiment with rotational indexing, which isn't supported by any of the preset simulation methods because the post-analysis phase requires the close price array to be of the full shape.

 ```pycon
 >>> @njit